-When Jen Gunter went to wellness conference In Goop Health in New York on a recent weekend, she wasn’t surprised by the matcha lattes, the B-12 shots, or the moon juice.
+When Jen Gunter went to wellness conference In Goop Health in New York in 2018, she wasn’t surprised by the matcha lattes, the B-12 shots, or the moon juice.

 Gunter knows Goop, Gwyneth Paltrow’s health and wellness brand, pretty well.
 A gynecologist, she’s regularly called them out on her blog for their questionable medical advice for women.